Nongo-class warship

 The Nongo class is a term used by the US Department of Defense to identify a series of new medium-size warships built by North Korea starting in the 2000s.
 Few such vessels are believed to be in service, but they appear to form the core of a modernized Korean People's Navy.

 Features and design

-In late '80s the North Korean shipbuilding industry experimented a large warship with an innovative catamaran-hull design, the Soho class frigate.

-After the '90s, when the North Korean economy showed some signs of recovering after the great famine, the Korean People's Navy started introducing again this design to modernize its fleet of medium-size vessels.
+In late 1980s the North Korean shipbuilding industry experimented with a large warship with an innovative catamaran-hull design, the Soho-class frigate.
+After the 1990s, when the North Korean economy showed some signs of recovering after the great famine, the Korean People's Navy started introducing again this design to modernize its fleet of medium-size vessels.

 North Koreans implemented the catamaran design, adopting Surface Effect Ship technology.
 The design is relatively advanced, and adopted by few Navies in the world.

-The first vessels of the class (the "pure" Nongo) appears to have also stealth lines.

-Considering the lack of official north Korean released data, most of features, design and details are speculations of analysts after observation of satellite pictures.
+The first vessels of the class (the "pure" Nongo) appear to also have stealth lines.
+Considering the lack of official North Korean released data, most features, design and details are speculations of analysts after observation of satellite pictures.